High-altitude football controversy: FIFA ratification

 In response to these concerns, FIFA’s Executive Committee announced a temporary ban on international matches played above 2500 m.
 The ruling stipulated that players would need to arrive at least one week prior to matches held at altitudes between 2500 m and 3000 m, and at least two weeks prior for matches above 3000 m, to allow adequate acclimatization.
 This effectively prevented some South American nations, including Bolivia and Ecuador, from hosting international fixtures in high-altitude cities.

 National reception

 President Evo Morales denounced the ban as discriminatory, describing it as a form of 'football apartheid,' arguing that it marginalized high-altitude nations.
 Morales convened an emergency cabinet meeting and initiated a campaign to overturn the ban, emphasizing the principle of universality in sports.
 He argued that the ban infringed upon the rights of nations with high-altitude regions and called for solidarity among other countries to challenge FIFA’s decision.

 The campaign against the ban garnered support from prominent football figures, including Diego Maradona.
-To protest FIFA’s decision, he played in an exhibition match at Estadio Hernando Siles in La Paz (3,600 metres), highlighting that football could still be played competitively at high altitudes.
+To protest FIFA’s decision, he played in an exhibition match at the Hernando Siles Stadium in La Paz (3,600 metres), highlighting that football could still be played competitively at high altitudes.
 Maradona’s team secured a 7–4 victory over a Bolivian team led by President Morales, symbolizing a protest against the ban.